Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Evaluation and Analysis

 \section{Evaluation and Analysis}

 In this section, we present results of our comparative evaluation over 18 variations of fair classification approaches as listed in Figure~\ref{table:methods}.
-The objectives of our performance evaluation are: (1)~to contrast the effectiveness of fair classification approaches in enforcing fairness and observe correctness-fairness tradeoffs, i.e., the compromise in correctness to achieve fairness (Section~\ref{subsec:correct-fair}), (2)~to contrast efficiency and scalability of the fair classification approaches with varying dataset size and dimensionality (Section~\ref{subsec:runtime}), and (3)~to contrast stability (lack of variability) of these approaches over different partitions of the training data (Section~\ref{sec:stability}).
+The objectives of our performance evaluation are: (1)~to contrast the effectiveness of all approaches in enforcing fairness and observe correctness-fairness tradeoffs, i.e., the compromise in correctness to achieve fairness (Section~\ref{subsec:correct-fair}), (2)~to contrast their efficiency and scalability with varying dataset size and dimensionality (Section~\ref{subsec:runtime}), (3)~to compare robustness against errors in training data (Section~\ref{sec:robustness}), (4)~to compare the sensitivity of pre- and post-processing approaches to the choice of ML models (Section~\ref{sec:resilience}), and (5)~to contrast stability (lack of variability) over different partitions of training data and to contrast data efficiency (dependence on dataset size) of all approaches (Section~\ref{sec:others}).
 Our results affirm and extend previous results reported by the evaluated approaches.

 \looseness-1 Additionally, we present a comparative analysis, focusing on the stage dimension (pre, in, and post).
 Our analysis highlights findings that explain the behavior of fair approaches in different settings.
 For example, we find that the impact of enforcing a specific fairness notion can be explained through the score of a fairness-unaware classifier for that notion: larger discrimination by the fairness-unaware classifier indicates that a fair approach that targets that notion will likely incur higher drop in accuracy.
 Further, we provide novel insights that underscore the strengths and weaknesses across pre-, in-, and post-processing approaches.
-We find that post-processing approaches are very efficient and scalable, but perform less well in the correctness-fairness dimensions; in contrast, pre-processing and in-processing approaches are generally less scalable with increasing data dimensionality and increasing data size, respectively, but handle the correctness-fairness tradeoff more flexibly.
+We find that all approaches behave unpredictably in the presence of corrupt data; however, post-processing is generally more robust than pre-processing and in-processing.

-We begin by providing details about our experimental settings: approaches we evaluate, their implementation details, metrics we use to evaluate the approaches, and the datasets we use.
-Then we proceed to present our empirical findings.
+Next we provide details on our experimental settings: evaluated approaches, their implementation details, evaluation metrics, and the datasets.
+Then we present our empirical findings.